zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 A “blooper reel” is a short, funny video that shows  the mistakes that someone made when he or she was speaking.
 Sometimes at the end of movies you’ll see a blooper reel, or on the DVD – back when people bo ught DVDs, which I guess soon will no longer be common – there were often bl ooper reels on the DVD from the movie, from the filming of the movie.

 Omar says, “That’s true.
 In fact, if this were a fi lm, I’d have more outtakes than usable footage.”
-An “outtake” (outtake) is a part o f a video that was filmed, but wasn’t included in the final film or the final vide o – the final television show, perhaps.
+An “outtake” (outtake) is a part of a video that was filmed, but wasn’t included in the final film or the final vide o – the final television show, perhaps.
 “Footage” (footage) just refers to the rec orded video for a movie or television show.
 I say “video” since most things th at we film nowadays are done digitally.

 Of course, in the old days there used to be physica l film that was in a camera, and the word “foot” was used to describe the length  of the film, so “footage” would describe a part of the physical film – a part  of the filming, if you will.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]